-- 1.1 Scope: To the extent of any conflict between the Agreement, including the administrative handbook as herein incorporated by reference, and this Exhibit, this Exhibit shall supersede, govern and control to the extent required by federal and/or state law and to the extent that MultiPlan, Inc., on behalf of itself and its subsidiaries ("MPI"), Provider and/or Client are subject to such federal or state law. - 1.2 Terms: The terms used in this exhibit are the defined terms as specified in the applicable federal and/or state law.
+- 1.1 Scope: To the extent of any conflict between the Agreement, including the administrative handbook as herein incorporated by reference, and this Exhibit, this Exhibit shall supersede, govern and control to the extent required by federal and/or state law and to the extent that MultiPlan, Inc., d/b/a Claritev, Inc., on behalf of itself and its subsidiaries (collectively "Claritev"), Provider and/or Client are subject to such federal or state law. - 1.2 Terms: The terms used in this exhibit a rethe defined terms as specified in the applicable federal and/or state law.
 The specific form Agreement between the parties may utilize defined terms other than those noted in the federal and/or state law(s).
-For purposes of this exhibit, provider means a licensed facility or licensed, registered or certified health care professional(s) contracted to provide health care services under this Agreement. - 1.3 Citations: Thecitations are current as of the date of this Exhibit.
+For purposes of this exhibit, provider means a licensed facility or licensed, registered or certified health care professional(s) contracted to provide health care services under this Agreement. - 1.3 Citations: The citations are current as of the date of this Exhibit.
 Recodification of statutory and/or regulatory citations does not nullify the intent of the provision.